MicrosoftDocs/dynamics365smb-docs/business-central/design-details-changing-costing-methods.md

 |Production     |Production orders (planned, firm planned, and released)         |

 ### Block the original item from further use
 When the inventory for the original item is zero, you can block the item to prevent it fom being used in new transactions.
 To block the item, on the **Item Card** page, turn on the **Blocked** toggle.
+For more information, see [Block Items from Sales or Purchasing](inventory-how-block-items.md).

 ## Summary
 Changing the costing method on items that have been used in transactions is a process, and not a standard action in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 You can use the steps described in this topic as a template for the process.